kimchitsigai/Articles-and-Tutorials/Dropbox_install_ubuntu.md

 ## Revoke Account Token

-To revoke the token that was issued for the Dropbox instance on your cloud server, open a web browser and navigate to [https://www.dropbox.com/account#security](https://www.dropbox.com/account#security).
+To revoke the token that was issued for the Dropbox instance on your VPS, open a web browser and navigate to [https://www.dropbox.com/account#security](https://www.dropbox.com/account#security).
 Then, click on <code>unlink</code> next to your cloud server's host name.

+**Note:** The files in your <code>~/Dropbox</code> folder will **not** be deleted, automatically.

-## Remove Dropbox Client
+## Remove Dropbox

 To remove Dropbox from your VPS, execute (each line, individually):

-	sudo sudo service dropbox stop
+	sudo service dropbox stop
 	sudo rm /etc/init.d/dropbox
 	sudo rm -rf ~/.dropbox* ~/Dropbox
 	sudo update-rc.d dropbox remove

 ## Security

 Any server accessible from the public Internet should be security hardened.
-Security best practices, however, are not within the scope of this article.
-Nevertheless, you need to be cognizant of the fact that, under the setup outlined in this article, Dropbox runs as the user which owns the Dropbox account.
-Thus, Dropbox not only has all of the user's rights under <code>~/Dropbox</code>, but it <b>also</b> has full rights to any other directory and/or file in the user's home directory.
+While security best practices are outside the scope of this article, you need to be cognizant of the fact that, under the setup outlined in this article, Dropbox runs as the system user it is associated with.
+Thus, Dropbox not only has all of that user's rights under <code>~/Dropbox</code>, but it <b>also</b> has full rights to any other directory and/or file in the user's home directory.

-You mitigate this exposure by installing the Dropbox client in a [chroot](https://help.ubuntu.com/community/BasicChroot) jail or limiting the Dropbox daemon's access to other files on your VPS with [AppArmor](https://help.ubuntu.com/community/AppArmor) &ndash; a Linux security-module implementation of name-based access controls, installed and loaded by default on Ubuntu.
-Either of these options, either individually or in tandem, provide an effective way to enhance your security.
+You can mitigate this exposure by installing Dropbox in a [chroot](https://help.ubuntu.com/community/BasicChroot) jail or limiting the Dropbox daemon's access to other files on your VPS with [AppArmor](https://help.ubuntu.com/community/AppArmor) &ndash; a Linux security-module implementation of name-based access controls, installed and loaded by default on Ubuntu.
+Either of these options &ndash; either individually or in tandem &ndash; provide an effective way to enhance your security.

 ## Additional Resources